kaleidos/grails-security-stateless/README.md

 grails.plugin.springsecurity.active = false
 ```

+#### Secure controllers and methods

-Then, you can mark any controller or method with @SecuredStateless, and the plugin will keep the authentication for you, adding to the request an attribute 'securityStatelessMap' with the user data.
+You can mark any controller or method with @SecuredStateless, and the plugin will keep the authentication for you, adding to the request an attribute 'securityStatelessMap' with the user data.

 ```
 import net.kaleidos.grails.plugin.security.stateless.annotation.SecuredStateless